Free Meals & Great Plates Delivered

 Is GPD a new permanent program?

-No. The GPD program is a temporary program in response to CoVid-19 and has been extended to July 10.
+No. The GPD program is a temporary program in response to CoVid-19 and is currently expected to end on October 9.

 Where can I apply or refer eligible clients/participants for enrollment?